Learning and balancing unknown loads in large-scale systems: Introduction

-As alluded to above, one of the most appealing features of our policy is its capability of adapting the threshold to unknown time-varying loads.
-The problem of adaptation to uncertain demand patterns was addressed in the context of single-server queueing models in \cite{goldsztajn2018feedback,goldsztajn2018controlling,mukherjee2017optimal,mukherjee2019join}, which remove the classical fixed-capacity assumption of the single-server load balancing literature and assume instead that the number of servers can be adjusted on the fly to match the load.
-However, in these papers the dispatching algorithm remains the same at all times since the \emph{right-sizing} mechanism alone is sufficient to maintain small queueing delays when the demand for service changes.
-Different from these right-sizing mechanisms, the learning scheme considered in this paper modifies the dispatching rule of the system over time to maintain a balanced distribution of the load while the number of server pools remains constant.
+As alluded to above, one of the most interesting features of our policies is their capability of adapting the threshold to unknown time-varying loads.
+The problem of adaptation to uncertain demand patterns was addressed in the context of single-server queueing models in \cite{goldsztajn2021automatic,goldsztajn2018controlling,mukherjee2017optimal,mukherjee2019join}, which assume that the number of servers can be \emph{right-sized} on the fly to match the load.
+However, in all these papers the dispatching algorithm remains the same at all times since the right-sizing mechanism alone is sufficient to maintain small queueing delays when the demand for service changes.
+Different from these right-sizing mechanisms, the learning schemes considered in this paper modify the dispatching rule of the system over time to maintain a balanced distribution of the load while the number of server pools remains constant.